-25 of the best places for a day hike in Quebec
+25 of the best places for a fall hike in Quebec

 Quebec is known for its cities and old-world charm, but not far from the bustling metropolitan areas and delicious restaurants are some amazing hiking trails just begging for a day hike.
 A combination that makes Quebec an incredible weekend getaway spot.

 The province boasts rugged shorelines and tons of wooded trails only slightly inhabited by humans.
 It's easy to get lost on some of Quebec's best hikes, effectively stepping away from it all.
 The province has mapped out most of the trails in its national parks through the SEPAQ website.

 Most paths do include park admission fees that should be paid ahead of time via the SEPAQ website.
 If French isn't your first language, it's good to bring a guidebook with you as some of the areas listed here are mostly French, and English will be scarce.

 Here are some of our top picks for day hikes in the land of the Fleur de Lis.

 Hiking Time: 3-5 hours

 The Pingualuit Crater trail includes a massive crater lake that locals call "The Crystal Eye of Nunavik."
 The crater itself is part of the Pingualuit National Park, an 82-kilometre protected wildlife refuge.
 There are no real trails at the park, but you can find your way around the crater rim or try the loop from the crater to the north campsite and back (about 70km).
 This area is only accessible in the spring and summer, and it's suggested that you book a tour with a local group before attempting to access the restricted area.
 It may take some planning to get to the Pingualuit Crater and its various hikes, but it's well worth the trek.